 - Can your child understand what he has read (reading comprehension)?

-Understanding the basic elements of reading will help moms best equip struggling readers.
+Understanding the basic elements of reading and language, will help moms best equip struggling readers.

-Let’s take a look at reading piece by piece and see how it equips you to see your child’s reading journey differently.
+So let’s start by taking a look at reading piece by piece.
+Then we’ll see how it helps you to see your child’s reading and learning journey differently.

-One of the first reading skills is called phonemic awareness.
+One of the first components of language and reading includes phonological and phonemic awareness.

-Words are all made up of units of sound called PHONEMES.
-When a child starts to recognize that all spoken words are composed of individual units of sound, he is developing the skill of Phonemic Awareness.
+- Phonemes are the units of sound that make up words.
+When a child starts to recognize that spoken words are composed of individual units of sound, he is developing the skill of phonemic awareness.

 - short U, and